eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 ## Schemas, Contexts, and Message Processing

-All protocol messages are normatively defined by a [[json-schema]].
-This specification also uses JSON-LD 1.1 and provides a JSON-LD context to serialize data structures and message types as it facilitates extensibility.
-The JSON-LD context is designed to produce message serializations using compaction that validate against the Json Schema for the given message type.
-This allows implementations to choose whether to process messages as plain Json or as JSON-LD and maintain interoperability between those approaches.
+All protocol [=Messages=] are normatively defined by a [[json-schema]].
+This specification also uses JSON-LD 1.1 and provides a JSON-LD context to serialize data structures and [=Message=] types as it facilitates extensibility.
+The JSON-LD context is designed to produce [=Message=] serializations using compaction that validate against the Json Schema for the given [=Message=] type.
+This allows implementations to choose whether to process [=Messages=] as plain JSON or as JSON-LD and maintain interoperability between those approaches.
 Extensions that use JSON-LD are encouraged to provide similar contexts that facilitate this approach to interoperability.